CITR & DISCORDER ANNOUNCE SECOND RELEASE OF WORKS FROM POWER IN VOICE PODCAST INCUBATION PROGRAM

-Vancouver, BC — CiTR & Discorder is excited to announce the release of 5 unique podcasts as a part of its Power in Voice podcast incubation program, in a special series running April 14th – 18th, 2025.
+Vancouver, BC — CiTR & Discorder is excited to announce the release of 6 unique podcasts as a part of the second cohort of its Power in Voice podcast incubation program.

 Power in Voice is an entry-level, educational program created to surpass traditional barriers to entry into the medium of spoken word radio and podcasting.
 In its first run, the program has provided space, support and resources to aspiring storytellers, podcasters, and radio artists.

-From November 2024 to April 2025, each participant worked to produce a narrative spoken word audio project of their choice.
+From April-August 2025, each participant worked to produce a spoken word audio project of their choice.
 The result is a series of podcasts demonstrating a wide diversity of work, in genre, structure and content.
 Power in Voice offered these creators a space in which they could build their skills and confidence within a supportive environment, enabling them to tell their stories, in their words and on their own terms.

 A massive thanks to all of the facilitators who contributed to this program and who acted as guides and inspiration to the participants: Duncan McHugh, Hina Imam, Stephanie Kwetásel’wet Wood, Helena Krobath, Christine Mackenzie, and Alex De Boer.